mxcube/ui-api/beamline.rst

 List of Actuators:
 ------------------

-Below a list of actuators that, from an instrumentation perspective, are considered to belong to the beamline as a whole.
-Such actuators include, but are not limited to, actuators that have an effect on properties directly associated with the beamline.
-Such properties are for instance resolution, energy and resolution.
+Below a list of all known actuators, including those that might logically be associated with the SampleChanger of Diffractometer, as well as more generally with the beamline.

 **Actuators - Type float:**